.

 result in a loss.

-Claughton Capital expects that
+Claughton Capital expects

-between 12% and 21% of the assets
+that between 12% and 21% of

-in client accounts will be utilized
+the assets in client accounts

-to meet maintenance margin requirements.
+will be utilized to meet maintenance

-Higher margin requirements may
+margin requirements may apply

-apply for accounts at different
+for accounts at different brokers.

-brokers.
 These amounts may substantially

 increase as a result of future